-Dan began moving his family of companies from suburban Detroit to the city’s central business district in 2010 to lead the revitalization of a great American city.
-Since then, Rock Ventures has invested more than $1.3 billion to purchase and renovate 40-plus properties in downtown Detroit totaling nearly 8 million square feet of commercial real estate in the city’s urban core.
+Dan began moving his Family of Companies to Detroit’s central business district in 2010 in an effort to help lead the transformation of a great American city.
+Since then, he has invested more than $1.3 billion to purchase and renovate more than 60 commercial properties accounting for more than 9 million square feet in the city’s urban core.
 Thousands of jobs have been created, and today more than 12,000 Rock Ventures team members work in downtown Detroit.

-In addition, Dan is a Principal of Detroit Venture Partners (DVP), a venture capital firm that funds start-up and early-stage technology companies in Detroit as well as a founding partner of Detroit-based private equity group Rockbridge Growth Equity LLC., which invests in growing businesses in the financial services, Internet technology, consumer-direct marketing, and the sports and entertainment industries.
+Dan is a Founder and Principal of Detroit Venture Partners (DVP), a venture capital firm that funds start-up and early-stage technology companies in Detroit.
+He is also a Founding Partner of Detroit-based private equity group Rockbridge Growth Equity LLC, which invests in growing businesses in the financial services, Internet technology, consumer-direct marketing, and the sports and entertainment industries across the United States.